Hung-Yun/Learn-Python-With-Me/Tic Tac Toe/README.md

 <br/>Ask the user to enter coordinates in the form “row,col”, a number, then a comma, then a number.

-<br/>Then you can use your Python skills to figure out which row and column they want their piece to be in.

 <br/>I want to move starting from (1, 1) instead of (0, 0).

 <br/>To people who don’t program, starting to count at 0 is a strange concept